DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 ### Currently Listening

-On my [Music Library page](/library/music), I have a dynamically updating notice of what I'm currently listening to.
+On my [Music Library page](/library/music) and [Now page](/now), I have a dynamically updating notice of what I'm currently listening to.
 This is possible because my music listening -- including my currently playing -- is tracked by [ListenBrainz](https://listenbrainz.org), which graciously provides a free and open API.

 My [`currently-listening.js`](/assets/scripts/currently-listening.js) script regularly queries this API to check if I'm listening to anything and includes note of it on the page.
 Once it knows I am listening, it dynamically adjusts its fetching based on the playtime of the current song to avoid unnecessary requests.